 Fluorescence in situ hybridisation, better known as FISH, is a molecular cytogenetics technique that harnesses fluorescent probes that bind to specific nucleic acid sequences.
 FISH allows researchers to visualise and map genetic material on a chromosome to identify specific genes or portions of genes.

 Since its discovery in the 1970’s1, FISH has revolutionised cytogenetics, ushering in a new era of molecular research.
 Of particular importance is its contribution to the field of oncology, where FISH has become an indispensable tool in the diagnosis, prognosis, and surveillance of many cancers.

 Here, we discuss the important applications of FISH in cancer research and highlight its role as the gold standard for cancer diagnostics.
-Finally, we will explore how alternative cytogenetic technologies may serve to complement its application.
+Then, we will explore how alternative cytogenetic technologies may serve to complement its application.